PyChina/weekly/content/Issue/issue-389.md

 - [矫正的 Adam 会好过 Adam?](https://pycoders.com/link/2663/web)
     + ADRIAN ROSEBROCK

-“Is the Rectified Adam (RAdam) optimizer actually better than the standard Adam optimizer?
-According to my 24 experiments, the answer is no, typically not (but there are cases where you do want to use it instead of Adam).”
+"Is the Rectified Adam (RAdam) optimizer actually better than the standard Adam optimizer?
+According to my 24 experiments, the answer is no, typically not (but there are cases where you do want to use it instead of Adam)."

 (`是也乎:`